dannberg/daily-pinboard/readme.md

 # Setup

 ## 1. Set Environmental variables
-This code uses a `config.py` file in the same directory as the script that contains secrets.
-You'll want to set these secrets yourself if you're going to use this script:
+This code uses a `config.py` file in the same directory as the script, which contains your secrets.

+To use this, rename `config-example.py` to `config.py` and update all the variables:

 | Config             | Description                                                                         |
 |--------------------|-------------------------------------------------------------------------------------|